Logo Icon

 SHARE

-Reader's Digest: Think you know everything about CLAT and NLUs?
+Reader's Digest: Do you think you know everything about CLAT and NLUs?
 Think again!
 In this article, we'll debunk the most common myths surrounding these prestigious law exams and top law schools.
 Don't miss out on the truth - keep reading to separate fact from fiction!

-The Common Law Admission Test (CLAT) is a national-level entrance exam conducted by the Consortium of National Law Universities (NLUs) every year to provide admissions to UG and PG law programs offered by 23 NLUs.
+The Common Law Admission Test (CLAT) is a national-level entrance exam conducted by the Consortium of National Law Universities (NLUs) annually to provide admission to UG and PG law programs offered by 24 NLUs.

-Since CLAT is a national-level exam with hundreds of aspirants preparing for it, myths about CLAT and NLUs affect the preparation of the aspirants.
-And due to high-level competition, many misconceptions and myths around it often mislead the aspirants.
+Since the CLAT is a national-level exam with thousands of aspirants preparing for it, myths about CLAT and NLUs affect aspirants' preparation.
+Due to the high-level competition, many misconceptions and myths about it often mislead aspirants.

-This article addresses the most common myths about CLAT and NLUs that you must know if you are writing the exam.
+This article addresses the most common myths about CLAT and NLUs that you must know when writing the exam.

 Here's a complete guide and outlook on the CLAT exam, law as a career, and the NLUs.